"Holz-On-Top" - Urban densification with modular wood constructions

-The "HOT" project aims to investigate and demonstrate the suitability and performance of wood as a building material for rooftop extension and loft conversion through appropriate concepts.
+The "HOT" project aims to investigate and demonstrate the suitability and performance of wood as a building material for rooftop extension and loft conversions through appropriate concepts.
 The developed construction variants should be able to respond to the different roof typologies of the existing buildings in technical and economic terms.
-In combination with wood and other sustainable building materials, the project aims to enable not only energy-saving, functional, and cost-effective use of living space but also to contribute to CO2 sequestration.
+In combination with wood and other sustainable building materials, the project aims to enable not only the energy-saving, functional, and cost-effective use of living space but also to contribute to CO2 reduction.

 1. Inventory and analysis

-• Research of scientific works on the condition assessment of historical roof structures
+- Research of scientific papers dealing with the assessment of roof structures of historical buildings

-• Presentation of knowledge on the restoration of valuable roof structures in a guidebook
+- Creating guidelines on the restoration of valuable roof structures

-• Inventory analysis and determination of the boundary conditions for modular densification
+- Inventory analysis and determination of the constraints for modular densification

 2. Static-constructive development of modular wood construction methods

-• Concept development for densification of the roof space with modular wood construction
+- Concept development for densification of roof space using modular wood construction

-• Static-constructive processing (including key details) taking into account logistics and assembly influences
+- Static-constructive processing (including key details) taking into account logistics and assembly

-• Development of connection variants to the existing building
+- Development of alternative connection techniques to the existing building

-• Thermal and moisture-related proof of the construction elements and the overall structure (stationary and non-stationary calculations)
+- Thermal and moisture-related assessment of construction elements and overall structure (stationary and non-stationary calculations)

-• Building services solutions for the newly created living space, taking into account the boundary conditions of the existing building
+- Planning utilities for the newly created living space, taking into account the constraints of the existing building

-• Creation of a modular system or cataloging of necessary building service components
+- Creation of a modular system or cataloging of necessary utility components

 4. Knowledge transfer